 Coral reefs are degraded by an accumulation of stress from human activities.
 Overfishing, pollution and coastal development are high on the list of factors in chronic stress.
 Some coral reefs are covered with sand and sediments.
 Others are dredged or blasted for their limestone or to improve access and safety of navigation.
 In addition to this, the overall long-term changes (higher sea temperatures and CO2 levels), storms, earthquakes and volcanic eruptions also affect coral reefs.

-Increasing demand for fish has led to overfishing of reef species.
+Increasing demand for fish has led to the overfishing of reef species.
 Overfishing of certain species can easily affect the ecological balance and biodiversity of the reef.
 For example, overfishing of herbivorous fish can lead to high levels of algal growth that can quickly suffocate corals.

 Tourism generates large amounts of money for the host country.
-When unregulated tourism pressures can cause damage to the surrounding environment neglecting divers, boat anchors misplaced Hotels discharging untreated wastewater (water polluting, creating sedimentation, while encouraging growth algae that competes with corals).Discover what Coral Guardian is doing about it: Responsible tourism program
+Unregulated tourism can cause damage to the surrounding environment because of negligent divers, misplaced boat anchors and hotels discharging untreated wastewater (polluting water, creating sedimentation, whilst also encouraging the growth of algae that disturb corals).

-Coral bleaching occurs when the symbiosis between corals and their symbiotic zooxanthellae (algae) stops, resulting in the loss of these microalgae and rapid bleaching of coral host (hence the term “bleaching”).
-This is a stress response by the host which coral can be caused by various factors, but the most common and most serious cases are caused by an increase of the surface temperature.Discover what Coral Guardian is doing about it: TGFbeta program
+Coral bleaching occurs when the symbiosis between corals and their symbiotic zooxanthellae (algae) stops, resulting in the loss of these microalgae and the rapid bleaching of the coral host (hence the term “bleaching”).
+This is a stress response from the coral host which can be caused by various factors.
+The most common and most serious cases are caused by an increase of the surface’s temperature.

 Over the past 10 years, the incidence of diseases developed in corals appear to have increased dramatically, contributing to the deterioration of coral reef communities worldwide.